aau-claaudia/hpc/docs/taaurus/how-to-access.md

 - Part 1 has been submitted
 - CLAAUDIA and the TAAURUS board have approved Part 1
-- A DMP is in place
+- You have started working on a DMP
 - GDPR registration and ethical approval are **approved**—or confirmed as **not required** for your project (see below)
 - The form is submitted by the project's **Principal Investigator (PI)**